CatalaLang/catala/README.md

 from the repository root, once you have managed to install the compiler (see below).
 You can then open `examples/allocations_familiales/allocations_familiales.pdf`

+## Languages

+The Catala language should be adapted to any legislative text that follows a general-to-specifics statutes order.
+Therefore, there exists  multiple versions of the Catala surface syntax, adapted to the language of the lefislative text.

+Currently, Catala supports Enlish and French legislation via the `--language=en` or `--language=fr` option.
+Contact the authors if you are interested in adding support for another language.

 ## Limitations and disclaimer

 ### Early stage project